December 19, 2016 – January 20, 2017

 Textbook Purchases and Refunds

-Course materials for the J Term session may be purchased new or used online at myLC; click on “buy textbooks” in the left menu bar.
+Course materials for the J Term session may be purchased new, used or rented online at myLC; click on “buy textbooks” in the left menu bar.
+Rented books for J term must be returned to the campus store by the first day of spring semester class, January 23.

-All online textbook purchases will be charged to a College Account (if the account is not on hold for non-payment) which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).
+All online textbook purchases will be charged to a College Account which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).
+Check your account prior to ordering to avoid delays (order with account holds will not be processed).
+To check your account balance, log on to myLC, StudentsOnline, Billing and Financial aid, college account detail.

 If you have an LC Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials: